remotesensorDJB/uas_systems_overview/PITCHME.md

 ### Control/Communications Systems
 The communications link for most small UAS systems consists of...
 - Receiver and antenna on-board the UAV
-- Transmitter and Antenna on Remote Controller
+- Transmitter and antenna on Remote Controller
 - Ground control station (software/hardware)
 +++
 #### Control/Communications Systems